jrpotter/notebook/dnd/conditions.md

 %%ANKI
 Basic
-With respect to the Unconscious condition, what other conditions does the *Inert* effect encompass?
+What other conditions does the Unconscious *Inert* effect encompass?
 Back: Incapacitated and Prone.
 Reference: Crawford, Jeremy. _Dungeons & Dragons - Player’s Handbook_.
 Wizards of the Coast LLC, 2024.
 <!--ID: 1772069117909-->